 The Netherlands, in particular, has seen a rapid growth in the proportion of the labour force in precarious work.
 This includes:

-The fastest-growing subcategory of flexible employment is on-call work (oproep/ invalwerk), which also has the weakest employment and social protection.
+- flexible employment (with the largest rise in on-call work (oproep/ invalwerk) which also has the weakest employment and social protection).

-The objective of this Peer Review is not to compare the institutional set-ups (and the specific policies that depend greatly on the understanding of specific institutional set-ups).
+The objective of the Peer Review was not to compare the institutional set-ups (and the specific policies that depend greatly on the understanding of specific institutional set-ups).
 The different institutional situations regarding self-employment and flexible work are too divergent among European countries to make a meaningful comparison of the entire institutional set-up possible.

-Rather, the focus of the Peer Review will be to discuss the experiences that other countries have with precarious work to understand what is happening with the rise of flexible contracts, self-employment and other non-standard forms of work.
-Many European countries seem to struggle with the rise of precarious work and “false” self-employment.
+Rather, the focus of the Peer Review was to discuss the experiences of other European countries with precarious work in order to understand what is happening with the rise of flexible contracts, bogus self-employment and other non-standard forms of work.
+Many European countries seem to struggle with the rise of precarious work and bogus self-employment.

-The peer review will be hosted by the Dutch Ministry of Social Affairs and Employment and attended by government representatives and independent expert from nine other European countries, as well as representatives from international organisations.
+The Peer Review was hosted by the Dutch Ministry of Social Affairs and Employment and attended by government representatives and independent expert from nine other European countries, as well as representatives from Eurofound and the European Commission.